Was Steve Jobs Gay? CEO Tim Cook Confuses Headlines

 Adding to this, Apple was one of the first companies to give equal health benefits to all employees and their partners, and Steve Jobs liked to share that fact with the media.

 From interviews, it is clear that Steve Jobs also had positive relationships with gay men early in his career before Apple while working at Atari.
-According to Towle Road, Steve Jobs became friends with Ron Wayne around 1974, and Wayne decided to come out to Jobs.
+According to Towleroad, Steve Jobs became friends with Ron Wayne around 1974, and Wayne decided to come out to Jobs.

-When Ron Wayne revealed he had something important to tell him, Steve Jobs stated “Yeah, I think I know what it is.
+When Ron Wayne revealed he had something important to tell him, Steve Jobs stated, “Yeah, I think I know what it is.
 I think you like men.”
 Steve Jobs would later credit Ron Wayne as his first gay encounter and stated that Wayne “planted the right perspective of it for me.”

 Although Ron Wayne had not come out to many people at that time, he spoke highly of Steve Jobs as if he had a feeling he would be a trusted gay ally before coming out to Jobs.
 About the coming out event with Steve Jobs, Ron Wayne stated, “I guess it just felt right to tell him, that he would understand, and it didn’t have any effect on our relationship.”